Super-Protocol/docs/docs/marketplace/guides/upload-tgwui.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 This guide provides step-by-step instructions for uploading a model supported by **Text Generation Web UI** to Super Protocol.
-If your model is supported by ComfyUI, refer to the [respective upload guide](/marketplace/guides/upload-comfyui).
+If your model is supported by ComfyUI, refer to the [respective guide](/marketplace/guides/upload-comfyui).

 To deploy your model in Super Protocol, you need to complete the following steps: